fkirc/attranslate/README.md

 If you don't specify a file structure type, json-autotranslate will automatically determine the type on a per-file basis.
 In most cases, this is sufficient.
+You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.

 ### Natural Language